OmarMontero94/prueba-tecnica-backend-apok-omar-montero/README.md

 - [laravel 10](https://laravel.com/).

 ## Step by Step.
-Once you had cloned teh project in a console go to the root folder of the project and type
+Once you had cloned the project in a console go to the root folder of the project and type

     composer install